Hematospermia

 Hematospermia is defined as blood in the semen.
 While often perceived as having little significance, blood in the ejaculate can cause great concern to the men who experience it.
 The condition is common, with many episodes going unnoticed; therefore, the prevalence of hematospermia remains unknown.

-Hematospermia is most commonly secondary to infectious or inflammatory etiology and follows a benign and self-limited course.[1]
-As such, no further diagnostic workup is generally needed; however, in some patients, hematospermia may be the first indicator of other urologic diseases or systemic disorders (see DDx/Diagnostic Considerations).
+Hematospermia is most commonly secondary to an infectious or inflammatory etiology and follows a benign and self-limited course.[1]
+As such, no further diagnostic workup is generally needed, especially in younger men; however, in some patients, hematospermia may be the first indicator of other urologic diseases or systemic disorders (see DDx/Diagnostic Considerations).

 The advent of newer imaging modalities, especially transrectal ultrasonography, has altered both the diagnosis and the treatment of hematospermia.
 In 2009, Aslam et al developed an algorithm to guide the management of these patients.[2]